sulieman-kh/vue_js_API/README.md

-# Display and sort price and data by Vue
+# Display and sort price and data using Vue